graphcommerce-org/graphcommerce/.changeset/mean-wolves-chew.md

 '@graphcommerce/next-config': minor
 ---

-Added a new graphcommerce.config.ts with buildFlags to reduce bundle size and improve feature flags
+Added a new graphcommerce.config.ts which can be accessed with import.mete.graphCommerce.myConfig